qdercon/pstpipeline/README.md

 ### an R package to clean, analyse, and present data from a large online learning study.

-The idea of this package is not to be a brand new toolkit - better, more flexible packages are available for analysing computational psychiatry experiments.
-Indeed, some of the R and most of the Stan code is modified from other R packages, in particular [```hBayesDM```](https://github.com/CCS-Lab/hBayesDM) [[1](#References)], which inspired both the approach and execution of the analysis itself, and [```rstanarm```](https://mc-stan.org/rstanarm/).
+This package is not meant to be a brand new toolkit - better, more flexible packages are available for analysing computational psychiatry experiments.
+Indeed, some of the R and most of the Stan code is inspired by and/or modified from other R packages, in particular [```hBayesDM```](https://github.com/CCS-Lab/hBayesDM) [[1](#References)] and [```rstanarm```](https://mc-stan.org/rstanarm/).

-This package is not meant to supercede or replace this work; instead its main aims are as follows:
+This package is does not supercede or replace this work.
+Instead, its main aims are as follows:

 1. To make it easier for our specific analyses to be replicated by others.
 2. To demonstrate a complete pre- and post-processing pipeline for a common learning task, which (hopefully) shows that such workflows are a) not overwhelmingly difficult to adopt, and b) can elicit valuable mechanistic insights.